International Student Health Insurance Plan

 For additional information or assistance please contact Academic HealthPlans Customer Service at 877-624-7911.

-- Current Graduate Student Employees with effective date of coverage after 1/1 – If your benefits begin after January 1, 2016, you will be autobilled for Spring 2016.
+- Current Graduate Student Employees with effective date of coverage after 1/1 – If your benefits begin after January 1, you will be charged for the SSHIP for Spring 2017.
 If it has been determined that you are due a refund, AHP will process these in the form of a check.
 You may update your address online through Academic HealthPlans.
-Refunds will be issued at the end of the policy term, (August 31, 2016).
+Refunds will be issued at the end of the policy term, (August 31).

 Academic HealthPlans Contact Information